GabrielaTuma/bikesharing/README.md

 This heatmap can seem confusing at first but is very informative and can be useful to make strategic decisions such as maintenance hours and demand forecasting.

 The August Peak Hours graph done previously shows similar information, but the heatmap on the other hand brings another important variable: the day of the week.
-The different patterns created by weekends and weekdays emphasize the importance of looking at the data from more than one perpective.
+The different patterns created by weekends and weekdays emphasize the importance of looking at the data from more than one perspective.
 On the weekends the business is more steady throughout the day and the peak hours are around lunch time.
 Also, we can see that Wednesdays are visibly slower than any other day.